Social and Behavioral Sciences

 ANT 101 Anthropology: The Cultural View

-Students will complete at least six electives in SBS.
-They may structure their choice of these electives by picking a Concentration (Counseling, Early Childhood Studies, or Public Health) or may instead more fully customize the choice of electives for the general degree.
-For the SBS degree without a concentration, students must select a minimum of two courses from the list of Fundamentals, below.
-The remainder may be drawn from any 300-level or above SBS electives listed in the following pages.
+Students complete at least six upper division (300-level or above) electives in SBS.
+They may select a concentration to structure their choice of electives.
+Alternatively, they may more fully customize their choices for the general degree, selecting a minimum of two courses from the list of Fundamentals, below, and the remainder from any 300-level or above SBS electives.

 SBS 305 Child Development

 SBS 310 Childhood and Society

 SBS 311 Theories of Personality

 SBS 341 The Family

 SBS/LOS 381 Introduction to Globalization

 In addition to completing course requirements for the major, baccalaureate degree students must meet the proficiency and residency requirements of the University of Southern Maine, and complete the Core curriculum and additional courses to accrue a minimum of 120 credit hours of coursework.
 For information on the USM core requirements, click here: http://usm.maine.edu/core/usm-core-curriculum#meeting.
 (Note: all USM core requirements may be met with LAC-based courses.)